-Food-borne illness can be the result of poor farming practices (like the case of the Mexican cilantro), worker uncleanliness when handling and packing produce, or via exposure to humans at the market (how many people sneeze at the grocery store then go touch *all* of the apples on display?!).
+Every summer Austinites get a nasty case of cyclospora or other parasite that contaminates produce and leaves folks with some unpleasant GI symptoms.
+Food-borne illness can be the result of poor farming practices, worker uncleanliness when handling and packing produce, or via exposure to humans at the market (how many people sneeze at the grocery store then go touch *all* of the apples on display?! ).

 This sets my inner germaphobe into a frenzy!
 Who wants to put potentially germ-covered food in their refrigerator?
 Next to the leftovers and herbs wrapped in a piece of damp cloth?
 Ehh, not me!

 There are a number of produce washes available for purchase at most supermarkets and a plethora of produce wash “recipes” and ideas from all manner of sources to be found on Pinterest.
 But what I really wanted was something I could sink my teeth into!
 Where’s the research?
 What’s the current federal guidelines?
 Can I trust the blogosphere to have my back when it comes to things like Listeria, e-coli, and other common produce contaminants?

 As it turns out the FDA’s guidelines are to wash with water alone, maybe use a scrub brush if you’re washing melons and potatoes.
 Some extension websites suggest a vinegar wash for leafy produce, such as lettuce, to further reduce possible bacterial contamination.
 I ruled out Grapefruit Seed Extract (GSE) a handful of years ago after reading research that called into question its effectiveness.
 If it’s actually Triclosan that is the active component in GSE-containing products I don’t want to touch that with a ten foot pole!
 Then I read NPR’s interview with Cook’s Illustrated editors and finalized my veggie rinse.